trufl/Employee-Tracker-Application/README.md

 Log in to MySQL and in MySQL CLI: run `SOURCE db/schema.sql`
 If you want the starter data, log out of MySQL and in the CLI: run `npm run seed`
-Convert the .env.EXAMPLE to a regular .env file in the root directory with three variables with your respective credentials: (DB_NAME is already defined for you for this app) `DB_NAME='database name'` `DB_USER='user name'` `DB_PASSWORD='SQL password'`
+Convert the .env.EXAMPLE to a regular .env file in the root directory with three variables with your respective credentials:
+(DB_NAME is already defined for you for in the example file) `DB_NAME='database name'` `DB_USER='user name'` `DB_PASSWORD='SQL password'`

 ## Usage